 The Pancreatic Cancer Action Network’s state-of-the-art Know Your Tumor® precision medicine service offers molecular profiling to eligible patients.
 Molecular profiling can provide information about the specific changes that cause a patient’s normal cells to become cancerous – and these unique characteristics could inform treatment decisions for that patient.

 Below, we describe a study recently published in a major journal that reports an unusual genetic change detected in five pancreatic cancer patients’ tumors.
-One of the patients included in the study discovered the presence of this rare molecular alteration due to participation in PanCAN’s Know Your Tumor service, referred by Andrew Hendifar, MD, MPH, at Cedars-Sinai.
+One of the patients included in the study discovered the presence of this rare molecular alteration due to participation in PanCAN’s Know Your Tumor service.

 In a paper published earlier this week in the Journal of the National Comprehensive Cancer Network, PanCAN grantee Aatur Singhi, MD, PhD, along with a collaborative multi-institutional team led by Nathan Bahary, MD, PhD, reported that several pancreatic cancer patients’ tumors showed an unusual genetic alteration that could be therapeutically targetable.